Jeroen Lumu: SC Heerenveen

 On 21 August 2014, it was announced that Lumu had signed a one-year deal with Eredivisie side SC Heerenveen.
 Lumu made his debut for Heerenveen in the home match against Excelsior on 23 August 2014, coming on as a 70th-minute substitute for Norwegian midfielder Morten Thorsby.

-Delhi Dynamos
+Later career

 On 13 September 2017, it was announced that Indian Super League (ISL) side Delhi Dynamos have completed the signing of Jeroen Lumu from Turkish side Samsunspor.
 The young winger became the seventh foreign signing of the Delhi-based club.

-FC Arouca

 On 24 January 2019, Lumu joined the Portuguese club F.C.
 Arouca.

+In July 2024, after several years of playing for lower-tier Greek clubs, Lumu signed with Gamma Ethniki club Miltiadis Pyrgos Trifilia.
+After committing an according to sources "serious disciplinary offense", he was released in September 2024.